 If you’re a charity, social enterprise, academy school or other non-profit, you can join CFG as an organisation, with membership benefits extending to as many individuals as you want, whether they’re staff, trustees or volunteers involved with your charity.

 Becoming a member is an effective way of engaging with current policy and debate about charity finance, meeting other finance professionals in your area, and accessing conferences and training to support your personal and professional development.

 The networking opportunities that CFG provides are key to my membership.
-I value the opportunities to share knowledge and to learn from others in the sector who are dealing with similar issuesKaren Atkinson, Acting Director of Finance, Prostate Cancer UK
+I value the opportunities to share knowledge and to learn from others in the sector who are dealing with similar issuesKaren Atkinson, Head of Charity and Social Investment Finance, Bridge House Estates

 The key member benefits for charities are listed below – visit our Join Now page to become a member today.

 ATTEND CFG EVENTS & TRAINING

 Our extensive programme of events provides members with the opportunity to expand their knowledge, explore issues and stay abreast of topical issues.
 Not only that, as a member your charity benefits from reduced rates for all events, conferences and training courses, helping to reduce your spend on development and training.